How to Open Oysters Without a Shucking Knife

 Over the winter holiday, B and I went on our first dedicated dive trip to Bonaire, a tiny island that's part of the Netherlands Antilles in the Carribean Sea.
 Ever since our trip to St. Lucia in 2012, I have been fascinated with being underwater.
 Then once I got my PADI certification in Thailand in 2014, scuba diving has become our new thing.
 If you haven't tried it before, do try it!
 It gives you a whole new level of appreciation for our oceans.

 We dove twice a day, every day, for 10 days.
-While I knew that we would encounter plenty of surprises under the sea, I was surprised to discover something equally remarkable inside the island’s main supermarket.
+While we were discovering plenty of surprises under the sea, one of the biggest surprises awaited inside the island's main supermarket.

 Fact: where there are oysters, there I will be.
-It was the day before Christmas Eve and this super nice Dutch supermarket was packed.
+The Dutch supermarket is the place to be the day before Christmas Eve.
 People were running around buying up all sorts of fruits, vegetables, meats, liquor, and snacks.
-Without even thinking about it, I wandered into an aisle in the “prepared” seafood section and came across this tightly packed wooden box of oysters from the Netherlands.
+Without even thinking about it, I wandered into an aisle in the "prepared" seafood section and came across this tightly packed wooden box of oysters from the Netherlands.
 A promo sign sign hung next to this box and another tray of less impressively packaged oysters.
-There was only one box left and I haven’t had “Zeeland” oysters in many, many years!
-Obviously, I wouldn’t be leaving the shop without it.
+Only one box remained on the shelf and I haven't had "Zeeland" oysters in many, many years!
+Obviously, I wouldn't be leaving the shop without it.